 The rules about cross border working on the island of Ireland have changed for some people because Northern Ireland is no longer part of the EU.

-If you are an EEA citizen (the EU, plus Iceland, Norway and Lichtenstein) and you have been living in Ireland and working in Northern Ireland since before the end of 2020, you must apply for the Frontier Worker Permit to continue working Northern Ireland from 1 July 2021.
+If you are an EEA citizen (the EU, plus Iceland, Norway and Lichtenstein) and you were living in Ireland and working in Northern Ireland before the end of 2020, you had to apply for a Frontier Worker Permit to continue working in Northern Ireland after 1 July 2021.

-If you are an EEA citizen (not Irish) living in Northern Ireland since before 31 December 2020, you must apply for the EU Settlement Scheme to continue living in Northern Ireland.
+If you are an EEA citizen (not Irish) who lived in Northern Ireland before 31 December 2020 you had to apply for the EU Settlement Scheme to continue living in Northern Ireland.